 Generally, if the probability of an event occurs during a certain time interval is proportional to the length of that time interval, then the time elapsed follows an exponential distribution.

-When the downtime can be predicted, not only can it control costs, but managing labor becomes easier and machine OEE improves.
-All three components of OEE (Availability, Performance, Quality) could benefit from effective probability information from use of the PDF).
+When the downtime can be predicted, not only can it control costs but managing labor becomes easier and machine OEE improves.
+All three components of OEE (Availability, Performance, Quality) could benefit from effective probability information.

-An understanding of the probability until a failure or a particular event can be extremely powerful when this information is in the hands of decision makers.
-While we all try to read the crystal ball the best we can, predictive modeling can add substance for a decision.
+Understanding the probability until a failure or a particular event can be very valuable information.
+While we all try to read the crystal ball the best we can, any reliable tool to predict the future is powerful for obvious reasons.

 This is a continuous probability distribution function with formula shown below: